-The Every Student Succeeds Act (ESSA) amended a provision of Title 1 of the Elementary and Secondary Education Act of 1965 (ESEA) related to students participating in alternate assessments of each State Education Agency's (SEA's) statewide assessment.
+The Every Student Succeeds Act (ESSA) amended a provision of Title 1 of the Elementary and Secondary Education Act of 1965 related to students participating in alternate assessments of each State Education Agency's (SEA's) statewide assessment.
 The ESSA requires SEAs to submit waiver requests to the U.S. Department of Education in the event they have more than 1.0 percent of their student testing population participating in the alternate assessment in any subject area.
 OSDE anticipates Oklahoma will exceed the 1.0 percent cap based on preliminary data.

 Oklahoma was granted a waiver for the 2022-2023 school year.
-The Oklahoma State Department of Education (OSDE) is requesting from the Secretary of the United States Department of Education an extension of the waiver of the 1.0 percent cap in ESEA section 1111(b)(2)(D)(i)(I) for the number of students who participate in alternate assessments aligned with alternate academic achievement standards (AA-AAAS) for the 2023-2024 school year for subject areas math, ELA, and science.
+The Oklahoma State Department of Education (OSDE) is requesting from the Secretary for the United States Department of Education an extension of the waiver of the 1.0 percent cap in ESEA section 1111(b)(2)(D)(i)(I) on the number of students who participate in alternate assessments aligned with alternate academic achievement standards (AA-AAAS) for the 2023-2024 school year for subject areas math, ELA, and science.

-Our LEA's have a better understanding on how to identify the most appropriate assessment for students with disabilities due to the submission of Justification Statements, assurances submitted by principals, and OSDE-provided resources and trainings OSDE-SES continues to address this area of need by providing supports and exploring new methods to maintain progress towards reaching the 1.0 percent cap both through the Office of Assessments and Office of Special Education Services.
+Oklahoma LEAs best understand how to identify the most appropriate assessment for students with disabilities.
+Our LEAs submit Justification Statements, provide assurances from principals, and utilize OSDE-provided resources and trainings.
+OSDE-SES continues to address this area of need by providing supports and exploring new methods to reach the 1.0 percent cap.

 OSDE is seeking comments on this waiver extension request.
-Any individual or organization may submit written comments on the proposed waiver pursuant to 34

-Public Comments will be submitted to the U.S. Department of Education.
-OSDE is providing statewide notice by sending a memo through our Special Education listserv and posting the waiver application on the Oklahoma State Department of Education Special Education Services (OSDE-SES) webpage.
-Comments and questions should be submitted to Sherri Coats, Program Director, Special Education Services, using the following email, Abby.Johnson@sde.ok.gov.
-Public comments must be submitted no later than 5:00 pm, Friday, December 1, 2023.
+Any individual or organization may submit written comments on the proposed waiver pursuant to 34 C.F.R. §200.6(c)(4).
+Comments will be submitted to the U.S. Department of Education.
+OSDE is providing statewide notice by sending a memo through our Special Education listserv and posting the waiver application on the Oklahoma State Department of Education, Special Education Services (OSDE-SES) webpage.
+Comments and questions should be submitted to Sherri Coats, Program Director, Special Education Services, using the following email: Abby.Johnson@sde.ok.gov.
+Public comments must be submitted no later than 5:00 pm Friday, December 1, 2023.